What is isoniazid?

 Isoniazid is an antibacterial prescription medicine approved by the U.S.(FDA) for the prevention and treatment of (TB).

 To learn how HIV and TB are connected, read the HIVinfo HIV and Tuberculosis (TB) fact sheet.
-The fact sheet includes information on the difference between latent TB infection and active TB disease.
+The fact sheet includes information on the difference between (LTBI) and active .

 How is isoniazid used in people with HIV?

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV include recommendations on the uses of isoniazid to treat:
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Exposed and HIV-infected Children include recommendations on the uses of isoniazid to treat:

 - Latent TB infection in people with HIV to prevent the infection from advancing to active TB disease